rhysd/actionlint/docs/checks.md

 And the workflow syntax at `uses:` must follow the format `owner/repo/path/to/workflow.yml@ref` as described in [the official document][create-reusable-workflow-doc]. actionlint checks if the value follows the format.

+actionlint also validates the called workflow file is actually existing when it is a local workflow (starting with `./`). actionlint reports an error when it does not exist.

 ### Check types of `inputs.*` and `secrets.*` in reusable workflow